 A computer screen is an important piece of hardware and the output device on which every visual information is presented.

-Over time it gets a lot of dust, dirt, thousands of fingerprint smudges and all of that contributes to a major degradation of the image quality, causing premature eye strain.
-Also, it is important to keep it clean to prevent the spreading of germs and bacteria that accumulates when we touch it, cough or sneeze.
+Over time it gets a lot of dust, dirt, and thousands of fingerprint smudges, and all of that contributes to major degradation of the image quality, causing premature eye strain.
+Also, it is important to keep it clean to prevent the spreading of germs and bacteria that accumulates when we touch it, cough, or sneeze.

-So, what to use to clean laptop touch screen?
+So, what to use to clean the laptop’s touch screen?

 For starters, it’s a lot easier to see smudges and dirt on a black screen, so turning off your display makes the process of cleaning it a lot easier as you have a better perception of what you’re doing.

-The best solution to clean laptop screen is to use a soft microfibre towel moistened with soapy water.
+The best solution to clean the laptop’s screen is to use a soft microfibre towel moistened with soapy water.
 Distilled water is preferred as it won’t leave any stains or residues once it evaporates.

 Microfibre is extremely soft and won’t damage or scratch the sensitive screen surface.
 A very mild soap will help to remove fingerprint smudge and other more resilient debris.